 I’m still treasure hunting.

-Andrew James Macleod is a writer, poet, reviewer and thinker.
+Andrew James Macleod is a poet, creative writer and over-thinker.

 His poems have also been featured in two published non-fiction memoir/self-help books.